 This summer, the University released the report from the University Scientific Strategies Committee, which identified key University priorities for science development.
 While computer science expansion was not a top recommendation, it was included as one of five “additional priority ideas.”
 According to the report, the committee endorses development of the department and “would support additional investment if additional resources were available.”

 The report also noted the department’s rapid expansion.
-The class of 2019 has 116 computer science majors, making it the fifth most popular undergraduate major, according to the report.
+The class of 2019 has 116 computer science majors working now as it support los angeles techs, making it the fifth most popular undergraduate major, according to the report.

 “We hired four new faculty in computer science who are starting this year, and we are seeking to [hire] at least five additional faculty in the near future,” Dean of the Faculty of Arts and Sciences Tamar Gendler said.
 “Computer science is one of the 10 priority areas enumerated in the university science strategy report.
 Yale is committed to excellence in this important area.”